-The plague skink is brown or greybrown with a dark brown stripe down each side, and an iridescent rainbow/metallic sheen when seen in bright light.
+The plague skink is brown or grey-brown with a dark brown stripe down each side, and an iridescent rainbow/metallic sheen when seen in bright light.
 Our native northern grass skink (Oligosoma polychroma) superficially looks very similar to a plague skink but doesn't have the rainbow sheen.
 Our native skinks give birth to live young once a year, whereas the plague skink lays clutches of eggs several times a year.
+Those with a keen eye may be able to spot that native skinks have two smaller scales on top of their heads, whereas the plague skink has a single large scale.

+Plague skinks are about 3-4 cm long from head to back feet (excluding the long, thin tail).
+They prefer moist areas and are commonly found under vegetation, litter, rocks and logs.
+They also thrive in urban areas, gardens, commercial areas, industrial sites, garden centres and waste ground.
 What to do if you spot one Our native skinks are also common in suburban gardens and parks in Nelson Tasman, as well as in native shrublands and grasslands, so it's important to check for things that set them apart before reporting a sighting.
-If you have seen a skink matching the description of a plague skink, lots of skinks in the same area, or have discovered a cluster of small white reptile eggs anywhere in the Nelson Tasman region, please report it to Nelson City Council's Biosecurity team on 03 546 0200 biosecurity@ncc.govt. nz or MPI Biosecurity 0800 809 966 immediately.
+If you have seen a skink matching the description of a plague skink, lots of skinks in the same area, or have discovered a cluster of small white reptile eggs anywhere in the Nelson Tasman region, please report it to Nelson City Council's Biosecurity team on 03 546 0200 biosecurity@ ncc.govt.nz or MPI Biosecurity 0800 809 966 immediately.
 If possible, take some clear photos to help with identification.
+Issue 164 • 1 March 2023 our.nelson.govt.nz 7

-Night works on our roads for essential maintenance As we undertake essential work on our roads, we appreciate it can be very disruptive for road users, especially during periods of heavy traffic.
-To minimise any inconvenience to all users, Council has obtained a Resource Consent that allows us to work during the evenings (RM205196).
+Night works on our roads for essential maintenance

+As we undertake essential work on our roads, we appreciate it can be very disruptive for road users, especially during periods of heavy traffic.

+To minimise any inconvenience to all users.
+Council has obtained a Resource Consent that allows us to work during the evenings (RM205196).
 While night work will be less disruptive, we understand it might still be noisy for some residents and businesses.

+The following are the areas planned for resealing summer/autumn 2023, weather dependent:

+Echodale Place / Fuji Court

+Thursday 30 March to Friday 31 March

+Bisley Avenue

+Wednesday April 5 to Thursday April 6

+Trafalgar Street

+Tuesday March 28 to Thursday 30 March

+Hardy Street

+Sunday 26 March to Tuesday 28 March

+Wildman Avenue Roundabout

+Sunday 2 April to Wednesday 5 April

+Riverside

-The following are the areas planned for resealing summer/autumn 2023, weather dependent: Echodale Place / Fuji Court Thursday 30 March to Friday 31 March Bisley Avenue Wednesday April 5 to Thursday April 6 Trafalgar Street Tuesday March 28 to Thursday 30 March Hardy Street Sunday 26 March to Tuesday 28 March Wildman Avenue Roundabout Sunday 2 April to Wednesday 5 April Riverside Monday 1 May to Friday 5 May If you have any concerns, queries or complaints regarding the works, please feel free to call the Nelson City Council Customer Service Centre (03 546 0200).
+Monday 1 May to Friday 5 May

+If you have any concerns, queries or complaints regarding the works, please feel free to call the Nelson City Council Customer Service Centre (03 546 0200).
 Each complaint will then be assessed, and where possible, actions or additional monitoring undertaken to control noise.

 More information is available on Shape Nelson:

+MEETINGS

 The following meetings of the Nelson City Council have been scheduled.

 Council

 9am 9 Mar

-Nelson Regional Sewerage Business Unit 9:30am 10 Mar
+Nelson Regional Sewerage Business Unit

 Nelson Tasman Regional Landfill Business Unit 9:30am 17 Mar

+Council

-Council 1pm 23 Mar
+23 Mar 1pm

+Hearing Panel

-Hearing Panel 9am 24 Mar
+24 Mar 9am

 Joint Committee of Tasman District and Nelson City Councils

-28 Mar
+9:30am 28 Mar

-For a full list of meetings go to:

 nelson.govt.nz/meetings